Skip to content

 git config --global user.email ***+github-account@noreploy.github.com

-These commands update the [user] section of the Git configuration file, automatically creating that file if it does not exist.
+The [user] section of the Git configuration file is updated by these commands, automatically creating the file and section if it does not exist.

 Access remote repositoriesλ︎